For most people, work is an important part

 to get the job you want.
 Think about the benefits and harms of telling an employer if you have PTSD.
 If you need special accommodations, then you probably need to tell your employer.
 For example, if you need to leave in the middle of the day for an appointment.
 Ask for advice and support from your mental health

 care team.
-They can help you see the benefits or downside of talking about your
+They can help you see the benefits or downsides of talking about your

 problem with an employer.